bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

 1. Begin by forking this repository.
 Clone your forked repository to your machine.
 2. There is no starter project.
 Create a project for this challenge in this repository and commit as appropriate while you work.
-3. Push your final project to GitHub, then create a pull request back to this original repository.
+3. Push your final project to GitHub, then create a pull request back to this original repository, and tag your TL.

 **You will have 3 hours to complete this sprint challenge**